 Frequently Asked Questions

-What is SMS pumping and how does it differ from regular SMS spam?
+What is the difference between SMS pumping and SMS spam?

 SMS pumping (AIT) exploits your OTP endpoint to send messages to premium-rate numbers the attacker controls — you pay for every message.
 Regular SMS spam sends unwanted marketing messages to real users.
-The key difference: with pumping, the attacker profits from the delivery fees you’re charged, not from the message content reaching anyone.
+With pumping, the attacker profits from the delivery fees you’re charged, not from the message content reaching anyone.

 How much does SMS pumping cost businesses annually?

 AIT fraud cost brands $1.16 billion in 2023, according to research cited by Sinch.
-Individual company losses vary — Twitter reported $60 million per year before cutting off SMS-based 2FA.
-Businesses operating in Africa face particular risk, as the region is one of the key targets alongside APAC and MENA.
+Juniper Research projects total messaging fraud losses at $80.5 billion in 2025, declining to $71 billion in 2026.
+Individual company losses vary widely — Twitter reported $60 million per year before cutting off SMS-based 2FA.